Brunnian exotic surface links in the 4-ball: Infinitely many exotic surface links

 \begin{remark} Let $\Sigma$ be an unknotted sphere in $S^4$ obtained by doubling $(B^4,D)$, where $D$ is a boundary-parallel disk in $B^4$.
 Let $\alpha=\partial D$, so $\alpha$ is a curve in $\Sigma$ that bounds a framed disk (a parallel copy of $D$) into the complement of $\S$.
 Then $\S(\alpha;J,n)$ is the $n$-twist spin of the knot $J$ as constructed by Zeeman \cite{zeeman}.
-Zeeman also showed that the 1-twist spin of any knot $J$ is an unknotted $S^2 S^4$. \end{remark}
+Zeeman also showed that the 1-twist spin of any knot $J$ is an unknotted $S^2 \subseteq S^4$. \end{remark}

-The next lemma, proven in \cite{JuhaszMillerZemke}, gives a criterion for rim surgery to have no essential effect.
+Next, we give a criterion for rim surgery to preserve the isotopy class.

-\begin{lemma} If $\alpha$ bounds a $\CAT$-embedded framed disk $D$ whose interior lies in $B^4 \sm \S$, then $\Sigma(\alpha;J,1)$ and $\S$ are $\CAT$ ambiently isotopic rel.\ boundary. \end{lemma}
+\begin{lemma}$($\cite[Corollary 2.7]{JuhaszMillerZemke}$)$ If $\alpha$ bounds a $\CAT$-embedded framed disk $D$ whose interior lies in $B^4 \sm \S$, then $\Sigma(\alpha;J,1)$ and $\S$ are $\CAT$ ambiently isotopic rel.\ boundary. \end{lemma}

-\begin{proof} The proof of this lemma is based on Zeeman's \cite{zeeman} work on twist-spun knots.
-Since $D$ is framed, there is a thickening of $D$ to $D\times I$ meeting $\S$ in $(\partial D)\times I$; i.e.\ we can take parallel copies of $D$ that are disjoint from $D$ and have boundary on $\S$.
+\begin{proof} This proof is based on Zeeman's \cite{zeeman} work on twist-spun knots.
+Since $D$ is framed, there is a thickening of $D$ to $D\times I$ meeting $\S$ in $(\partial D)\times I$ (i.e.\ we can take parallel copies of $D$ that are disjoint from $D$ and have boundary on $\S$).
 Let $D'$ and $D''$ be two parallel copies of $D$, pushed to have boundary curves on opposite sides of $\alpha$ in $\S$, and compress $\S$ along both $D'$ and $D''$ to obtain a surface $\S'$.
-Then $\S'$ has a 2-sphere component $U$ bounding $D\times I$, so $U$ is $\CAT$-unknotted in the complement of the rest of $\S'$.
+Thus, $\S'$ has a 2-sphere component $U$ bounding $D\times I$, and $U$ is $\CAT$-unknotted in the complement of the rest of $\S'$.